All resources on this page are freely accessible.

 - 4B: Court Bundles

 - 4C: Transparency, and accompanying note from the Vice-President.
 Note, the model order to which the Practice Direction makes reference has not yet been updated from that made under the Pilot.
-An unofficial corrected version in Word can be found here, including references to the Court of Protection Rules 2017 (with thanks to Hannah Nicholas of Hill Dickinson for updating).
+An unofficial corrected version in Word can be found here, including references to the Court of Protection Rules 2017 (with thanks to Hannah Nicholas for updating).

 - 5A: Court documents

-- 5B: Statements of truth
+- 5B: Statements of truth (updated 1 January 2023)

-- 6A: Service of documents
+- 6A: Service of documents (updated 1 January 2023)

 - 6B: Service out of the jurisdiction